 If you're in USDA hardiness zones 8 through 11, you should have some luck with sage plants.
 Plant Texas sage in the fall and prune the plants in early spring for the best natural appearance.

 Texas Sage has two different types of foliage.
 Green, and silver.
 If you've heard the term Green Cloud, this is the type of Texas Sage that has green foliage and purple blooms.
 The silver leaf has silvery foliage.
 They're both beautiful shrubs that produce lavender flowers, but I can only imagine how silvery foliage looks in the wintertime.

 If you really want the purple flower color to stand out, try planting Texas sage with silver foliage.
-The best time to plant Texas sage is in the fall.
-If you're in hardiness zones 8 through 9, surely you'll have some luck with sage plants.
+The bright flowers start to bloom in spring, but blooming bursts occur every 4 to 6 weeks up until fall in most regions.

 This post was originally published on December 31, 2019.